NITDgpOS/Fearch/CONTRIBUTING.md

 HOW TO CONTRIBUTE
 =================

-chrome-search-extention is in its very early development stage, you can go over the issues on the github
+Fearch is in its very early development stage, you can go over the issues on the github
 issues page and send in a PR.

 Your commits in the PR should be of the form: